foflores/PersonalWebsite/personal-website-v3/content/posts/2023/how-to-use-libman.md

 - `libman uninstall` which lets you delete a library through the command line
 - `libman update` which lets you update a library through the command line

-LibMan is great if need to manage a small number of libraries and are not currently using any other package manager.
+LibMan is great if you need to manage a small number of libraries and are not currently using any other package manager.
 However, if you need more advanced configurations, you will most likely need to use a full featured package manager such as npm or yarn.